UTOPIA: Universally Trainable Optimal Prediction Intervals Aggregation: UTOPIA Method

-where $\lambda^\star(\alpha) = F_{\xi^2}^{-1}(1-\alpha)/F_{\xi^2}^{-1}(1)$. \end{enumerate} When $\cM$ is not a singleton, then we need to estimate both $f_0$ and $m_0$ simultaneously and consequently, it may be computationally challenging.
-To alleviate this, one may follow a two-step procedure, which bears the essence of split-conformal prediction band \citep{lei2013distribution}: i) First estimate $m_0$ from $\cM$ via parametric or non-parametric regression and then ii) plugin $\hat m$ in \eqref{sample_opt:general_form} to estimate $\hat f$.
+In the Step 1 of our approach, we estimate $(f, m)$ simultaneously.
+However, in many statistical problems, either we have some available estimator for the conditional mean function or estimating it is significantly easier (say when the conditional mean function is linear).
+In that case, we can further simplify our approach by the following two-step procedure: i) First estimate $m_0$ from $\cM$ via parametric or non-parametric regression, and then ii) plugin $\hat m$ in \eqref{sample_opt:general_form} to obtain $\hat f_\pre$.
 We summarize this procedure in the Algorithm \ref{algo:main_algo_twostep}.
-Algorithm \ref{algo:main_algo_twostep} primarily differs from Algorithm \ref{algo:main_algo} in Step 2, where we first estimate $m_0$ and then $f_0$ separately.
-This method has a computational advantage as regression is easy to implement (e.g. using the kernel-based methods, spline-based approaches, or via deep neural networks).
+This method has a computational advantage as it splits optimization with two unknown functions into two separate functions learning, and often, estimation of computation mean function is easy, e.g., using kernel-based methods, spline-based approaches, or deep neural networks.

 \begin{remark}[Extension to non-symmetric distribution] Although we have assumed the distribution of $Y \mid X$ to be symmetric around its mean $m_0$, our method can also be extended to asymmetric distribution.
 In that case, if we are only interested in estimating a prediction interval of $Y$ given $X$, not its mean, then we can modify \eqref{sample_opt:general_form} as follows: